 Evaluating Impact of Medically Tailored Meals Provided Through Health Insurance

 A retrospective analysis that looks at patients Community Servings has served through Commonwealth Care Alliance, one of our healthcare contracts.
 CCA patients studied will have received our medically tailored meals for at least six months and will be compared against two control groups: patients with similar demographics who have not received our meals or those who have received Meals on Wheels.
-Results are anticipated in fall of 2017.
+Results are anticipated in spring of 2018.
 This study is funded by the AARP Foundation.

 Evaluating the Food is Medicine Approach on Health